Promoting, supporting and encouraging the study of the United States since 1955

 It is a requirement of this award that BAAS and the US Embassy should be credited in all publicity relating to any successfully funded project.
 The BAAS and US Embassy logos will be sent to successful applicants, along with further guidance on the use of the Logo.

 All successful applicants should also take all possible opportunities to disseminate information about the project in order to reach out to as wide an audience as possible.
-If successful applicants will be given the details of the BAAS mail lists in order to ensure that news of your event is made known to the American Studies community.
+Applicants will be expected to share information about their projects with the American Studies community via the BAAS News and Events page and Weekly Digest.